evo-cloud/hmake/README.md

 #### The `shell` driver

 This is simplest driver which inteprets `script` or `cmds` as shell script/commands.
+The following properties are supported:

+- `env`: a list of environment variables (the form `NAME=VALUE`) to be used for execution
+- `script`: a multi-line string represents a full script to execute for the target
+- `cmds`: when `script` is not specified, this is a list of commands to execute for the target

 The list of `cmds` will be merged as a shell script.
 And the intepreter is `/bin/sh`.
 `set -e` is inserted as the first line to fail-fast.